 Let’s Jam!
 Special Gypsy Jazz Edition

 Led by Music School faculty Duane Padilla, students from grades 6 – 9 learned and performed the classic tune, “All of Me,” in just three days.
-This special jam class focuses on tricks and techniques used by legendary jazz pioneers to create improvisational, string-based swing music.
+This special jam class focused on tricks and techniques used by legendary jazz pioneers to create improvisational, string-based swing music.
 The video features students’ first attempts at improvising solos in the swing jazz genre.
 Video by Music School faculty Duane Padilla.

 ARTISTS: Drawing and Fabrication

 To practice drawing from observation, these budding artists were out early to capture the remaining beauty of the night-blooming cereus around campus.
-The students in grades 6 – 8 will continue their creative endeavors by exploring painting, block prints and sculptures using traditional art media, such as watercolor pencils, clay, glazes and wood, as well as computer-aided design, laser cutters and 3D printers.
+The students in grades 6 – 8 continued their creative endeavors by exploring painting, block prints and sculptures using traditional art media, such as watercolor pencils, clay, glazes and wood, as well as computer-aided design, laser cutters and 3D printers.